 In most cases, each question on the chapter tests is worth two points.
-The grand total of all points on the chapter tests is about 866.
+This makes it easier for me to give partial credit for answers that are close but not close enough.
+The grand total of all points on the chapter tests is about 910.
 However, the chapter tests count for only 620 points out of 1000 on your semester grade.
-We convert between chapter test points and semester points by dividing by 866 and then multiplying by 620.
+We convert between chapter test points and semester points by dividing by 910 and then multiplying by 620.
 Each chapter test point is worth about 0.7 semester points.